krishnaspatil29-cell/Tech-Blasters/README.md

 ## Our Solution

-The Smart Silent Distress Monitoring System is an IoT-based healthcare and safety solution designed to continuously monitor individuals and detect emergency situations such as falls, prolonged inactivity, or manual SOS triggers.

-The system uses sensors to collect real-time data, processes it at the edge (microcontroller), and transmits it to the cloud for monitoring and alert generation.
-When a distress condition is detected, alerts along with live location are sent to caregivers or emergency contacts.
-Additionally, local alerts like buzzer and LED are activated for immediate assistance.
+The system uses IoT-based sensing, edge processing, and cloud communication to continuously monitor user activity.
+It detects emergency conditions such as falls, prolonged inactivity, and distress signals, and sends alerts along with live location details to caregivers or emergency contacts.
+Local alerts such as buzzer and LED are also activated for immediate assistance.

 ## IoT Architecture Overview